geoffreya/GettingCleaningProject1/CodeBook.md

 The rows associated with the variables of interest are then most easily queried using the row-selection syntax of the built-in R data.frame.
 By contrast, it would be more unnatural and inconvenient with the built-in R data.frame to have to query a data frame by dynamically choosing columns of interest.
-For the stated reasons of query simplicity, it was decided to be better to avoid putting the selected variable names as a list of 53 columns in a data.frame.
+For the stated reasons of query simplicity using the tidy data set in a follow-on analysis phase, it was decided to be better to avoid putting the selected variable names as a list of 53 columns in a data.frame.
+Putting the variable names into the rows, as I have done here, would likely result in simpler analysis coding on the tidy data set in any follow-on analysis effort.